 To address this challenge Labour will take action in Cheshire West to improve energy efficiency in new and existing homes, improve public transport and active travel options to encourage residents to use low carbon transport modes, and work with industry to reduce energy demand sustainably.

-- Work with social landlords to improve energy efficiency in council housing and other social housing in the Borough, as well as trying to secure local and national funding for the retrofitting of private homes that are owner-occupied or rented.
+- Working with social landlords to improve energy efficiency in council housing and other social housing in the Borough, as well as trying to secure local and national funding for the retrofitting of private homes that are owner-occupied or rented.